Why Israel supports an independent Iraqi Kurdistan

 "Israel's peace with Egypt and Jordan isn't a warm peace.
 The average Egyptian on the street hates Israel and/or the Jews.
 In Jordan the feeling is [only] slightly less," says Frantzman.
 "With the Kurds, there is warmth on the street level, and if they got independence it would be another country that has good relations with Israel."

-Fratzman sees that good relationship translating into tangible benefits with the creation of a Kurdish state.
+Frantzman sees that good relationship translating into tangible benefits with the creation of a Kurdish state.

 "Israel would welcome another state in the region that shares its concerns about the rising power of Iran, including the threat of Iranian-backed Shia militias in Iraq," says Frantzman.
 "Reports have also indicated that oil from Kurdistan is purchased by Israel."